 What Can Cause Asthma in Felines?

-Although feline asthma has been a bit of a mystery to the world of medicine, it is clear that it reacts to certain allergens like harsh cleaning products, smell from deodorants, pollen, smoke from cigarettes, and dust from cat litter.
+Although feline asthma has been a bit of a mystery to the world of medicine, it is clear that it reacts to certain allergens like harsh cleaning products, the smell from deodorants, pollen, smoke from cigarettes, and dust from cat litter.

-Moreover, the stimuli (the allergens) cause the airways to narrow down thus restricting the lungs to get airflow.
-Both, the inflammatory reaction and the contraction of the surrounding muscles are the cause for the bronchi to start narrowing down.
+Moreover, the stimuli (the allergens) cause the airways to narrow down, thus restricting the lungs to get airflow.
+Both the inflammatory reaction and the contraction of the surrounding muscles are the cause for the bronchi to start narrowing down.
 When it comes to felines, there is even less airflow in their lungs due to their immune system causing excessive mucus to be produced in the bronchi.